ardhi/ardhi/PROJECTS.md

 ## ARCO/BP Network Relocation

-As Assistant Project Manager for the ARCO/BP Indonesia office relocation, I oversaw the end-to-end migration of the company's critical IT infrastructure:
+As Assistant Project Manager for the ARCO/BP Indonesia office relocation project, I oversaw the end-to-end migration of the company's critical IT infrastructure:

 - Planning and execution of the new office Local Area Network (LAN) wiring
 - Design, build-out, and provisioning of the new Data Center